CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 23. To run your web application, click the green triangle.

 24. A test browser should run with Hello World.
+Note that the browser may actually opens with the URL 'localhost:8080/HelloWorld_war_exploaded' and you will need to manually edit the url to 'localhost:8080/HelloWorld-1.0-SNAPSHOT' to get the output.

 25. In addition, you should also be able to select and run your servlet.